kartoza/sawps/docs/src/user/manual/data-upload/panel.md

 2. **File Selector:** Clicking on the `Browse` button and allows the user to select the file(s) they want to upload.
 Supported formats include zip, json, geojson, gpkg, kml (CRS 4326).
 These files typically contain geospatial data, and the user will use them to define parcel boundaries.
 Alternatively, users can just drag and drop files from their computer into the green box to begin uploading them.

-> Please be aware that our system currently does not support `GeoJSON` upload if users are using Windows.
-In order to successfully upload their data, we recommend saving it in alternative formats (zip, json, gpkg, kml (CRS 4326)) compatible with our system or, as a workaround, renaming the file extension to .json.
-We apologise for any inconvenience and appreciate users' understanding as we work to enhance compatibility.
-If users encounter any issues or have questions, feel free to reach out to our support team.

 3. **Uploaded Files:** This shows a list of the user's uploaded file(s).

 4. **Upload Files:** After the user has selected the appropriate files, they can click on the `Upload Files` button to begin the data upload process.
 This action will upload and process the selected data.